KSean222/Mindisco/README.md

 ### Installing

-Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
+Place the output jar from the step above in your server's `config/mods` directory and restart the server.
+Create a folder called `mindisco` next to the mod.
+Add a `token.txt` file to that folder, making sure that the contents of the file is your discord bot's token.
-List your currently installed plugins/mods by running the `mods` command.
+You can list your currently installed plugins/mods by running the `mods` command.